Honors Capstone Project

 The majority of what I learned has been incorporated into this report, but at the core of my research lie five main findings.
 First, recreational marijuana has an image problem due to its controversial nature and negative connotations; it will take time for recreational marijuana to gain the same type of social and political acceptance as other vice products and consumer goods.
 Second, to fix this image problem, recreational marijuana must be “seamlessly integrated” into Colorado society (and other places), meaning that it has minimal, if any, negative social consequences.
 Many people are wary of recreational marijuana, which they think will disrupt and change society for the worse.
 Third, compliance and transparency within the industry is the key to achieving this “seamless integration” that will ideally lead to national legalization.
 The majority of players in the industry want to do things right and aim for self-regulation.
 Fourth, there is a divide between those who want to preserve community standards and those who want to maintain their individual rights; in Denver, rule makers are striving to strike a balance between both groups.
 Fifth, as similar as the medical and recreational marijuana industries are, there is a fundamental difference, which is that the recreational marijuana industry is profit driven.
 This industry has already become much larger than the medical marijuana industry, and it will continue to grow as it becomes more established.

 Clapp, Erica, "Capstoned: Advertising Research, Account Planning, and the Development of a Marketing Plan for Recreational Marijuana in Denver, CO" (2014).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 781.

 Creative Commons License